zabereznikova/docs.de-de/docs/framework/unmanaged-api/diagnostics/isymunmanagedmethod-getsequencepoints-method.md

 ## <a name="parameters"></a>Parameter
  `cPoints`
- [in] Ein `ULONG32` , empfängt die Größe der `offsets`, `documents`, `lines`, `columns`, `endLines`, und `endColumns` Arrays.
+ [in] A `ULONG32` that receives the size of the `offsets`, `documents`, `lines`, `columns`, `endLines`, and `endColumns` arrays.

  `pcPoints`
- [out] Ein Zeiger auf eine `ULONG32` , empfängt die Länge des Puffers erforderlich, um die Sequenzpunkte.
+ [out] A pointer to a `ULONG32` that receives the length of the buffer required to contain the sequence points.

  `offsets`
- [in] Ein Array zum Speichern der Microsoft intermediate Language (MSIL)-vom Anfang der Methode für die Sequenzpunkte Offsets.
+ [in] An array in which to store the Microsoft intermediate language (MSIL) offsets from the beginning of the method for the sequence points.

  `documents`
- [in] Ein Array zum Speichern der Dokumente, in denen sich die Sequenzpunkte befinden.
+ [in] An array in which to store the documents in which the sequence points are located.

  `lines`
- [in] Ein Array, in dem die Zeilen in den Dokumenten gespeichert, in denen sich die Sequenzpunkte befinden.
+ [in] An array in which to store the lines in the documents at which the sequence points are located.

  `columns`
- [in] Ein Array zum Speichern der Spalten in den Dokumenten, in denen sich die Sequenzpunkte befinden.
+ [in] An array in which to store the columns in the documents at which the sequence points are located.

  `endLines`
- [in] Das Array von Zeilen in den Dokumenten, in denen die Sequenzpunkte enden.
+ [in] The array of lines in the documents at which the sequence points end.

  `endColumns`
- [in] Das Array von Spalten in den Dokumenten, in denen die Sequenzpunkte enden.
+ [in] The array of columns in the documents at which the sequence points end.

 ## <a name="return-value"></a>Rückgabewert
- S_OK, wenn die Methode erfolgreich ist; andernfalls E_FAIL oder einen anderen Fehlercode.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Anforderungen
  **Header:** CorSym.idl, CorSym.h